 I’ve made this several times now, and it’s always a big hit.
 I’ve served it with Pioneer Woman’s Best Macaroni Salad as a side.
 What a great comfort food meal.
 When I needed a lighter side dish, a fresh Strawberry Spinach Salad worked beautifully.

-Recipe for Buttermilk Fried Chicken Sandwich with Jalapeno Slaw
+Recipe for Buttermilk Chicken Sandwich with Jalapeno Slaw

 More Chicken Sandwich Recipes

 - Kosher salt and freshly ground black pepper to taste

 - 2 4 ounce boneless skinless chicken breast

 - 2¼ teaspoon .red wine vinegar plus ½ cup

 - 1 teaspoon Dijon mustard

 - 2 cups thinly sliced green cabbage

 - 2 jalapeños stemmed, seeded, and thinly sliced